-The winners of the BMI Foundation’s 15th Annual John Lennon Scholarships, a program that recognizes the best and brightest young songwriters between the ages of 17 and 24, were announced on November 13, 2012 by Samantha Cox, Director of the competition.
-Lisa Occhino, a Connecticut native and Berklee College of Music student, won first place and a $10,000 scholarship for her song, “You Will Never Understand.”
+The winners of the BMI Foundation’s 16th Annual John Lennon Scholarship, a program that recognizes the best and brightest young songwriters between the ages of 17 and 24, were announced on September 24, 2013 by Samantha Cox, Director of the Competition.

 Thousands of students representing schools from every state participated.

-Established by Yoko Ono in 1997, in conjunction with the BMI Foundation, the John Lennon Scholarships have been made possible through generous donations from Ono with matching funds from Gibson Musical Instruments.
-More than $300,000 has been awarded over the last 13 years to students from select colleges, universities and music schools, and from national submissions from the National Association of Music Education/MENC chapters.
+Established by Yoko Ono in 1997, in conjunction with the BMI Foundation, the John Lennon Scholarship has been made possible through generous donations from Ono with matching funds from Gibson Musical Instruments.
+More than $300,000 has been awarded over the last 15 years to students from U.S. colleges and universities.